Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Experimental Results

 The Bayesian observation model in the first two settings is a neural network of three densely connected layers with flipout estimators \cite{wen2018flipout}.
 The loss function is the expected lower-bound loss, and a combination of Kullback-Leibler divergence and categorical cross entropy.
 Given the information about a grid in a floor plan, the Bayesian neural network (BNN) predicts category probabilities of the room where the grid is located.
 The input vector consists of the 2D coordinates of the grid, the size and the number of neighbours of the room.
 The output is the predicted probabilities of the room type.
 The training set consists of 3,000 pre-processed layouts from the HouseExpo dataset, which we select based on the floor plan size and the number of different room categories.
 After pre-processing, to eliminate variance with respect to the initial position of grids, we rotate every training layout 3 times by 90 degrees, and then add each rotated version to the training set.
+In all aforementioned cases, we simulate the observations to be consistent with the respective observation model, i.e., observe that $\mathcal{Z}(s_1,s_2,p) = \mathsf{True}$ and $\mathcal{Z}(s_1,s_2,p) = \mathsf{False}$ with probabilities $\mathcal{O}(s_1,s_2,p,\mathsf{True})$ and $1-\mathcal{O}(s_1,s_2,p,\mathsf{True})$, respectively, when $s_2 \models p$, and with probabilities $\mathcal{O}(s_1,s_2,p,\mathsf{False})$ and $1-\mathcal{O}(s_1,s_2,p,\mathsf{False})$, respectively, when $s_2 \not \models p$.

 For the reward-machine-inference part of the algorithm, we limit the maximum allowable number of states for the hypothesis reward machine to 4.
 Similarly, we limit the maximum allowable size of the trace sets, which is the number of episodes whose traces are recorded, to 20.
 In case the inference exceeds the allowed number of states, the process is stopped and the training continues with the last valid hypothesis reward machine until the next inference step.